 - Encourage employees to continue to perform at optimum levels

 Praise is often under used and undervalued as a way of giving feedback and yet it has considerable potential to improve performance.
 Leaders and managers get so caught up with being busy or looking to catch people doing the wrong thing they forget to catch people doing the right thing.
 Recognizing the strength in others and giving praise and recognition requires a conscious effort.

 Be careful not to confuse praise and feedback.
 Feedback can be positive or negative.
 When given in conjunction with one another, employees will have the tendency to remember the negative feedback over the positive.

 For praise and recognition to have any meaning, it has to be genuine and based on evidence, otherwise it becomes flattery.
 There is a difference between things and achievement.
 “Things” refer to items that people own or possess.
 Example, a nice car, a large house, a beautiful watch or ring or nice clothes.
 Giving recognition for things may mean something to some people, but generally this is superficial.

-Giving praise for achievement or a job well done is more meaningful and genuine.
+Giving praise for achievement or a job well done is more meaningful and genuine especially when it comes from the leader.
 However, it must also be backed up by evidence.

 Consider the following.